BLUE PLANET Berlin Water Dialogues meets AquaNES

 on 9 April 2019, 9 am – 5 pm

 During the BLUE PLANET Berlin Water Dialogues conference, AquaNES presents the innovations that emerged from the collaboration of utilities, industry and academia.
 A panel discussion with representatives from water utilities and the private sector beyond the AquaNES network allow for a multi-faceted exchange on water management challenges, including those that crystallized from past BLUE PLANET Berlin Water Dialogues.
-The event addresses interested representatives from the private and public sectors, academia, non-governmental organizations, and other interested stakeholders.
+Representatives from the private and public sectors, academia, non-governmental organizations, and other interested stakeholders come together for this unique conference format.

 Thomas Stratenwerth, Head of Division, Fundamental, International and European Aspects of Water Management, Federals Ministry for the Environment, Nature Conservation and Nuclear Safety